zachcalvert/backstage_django/README.md

 # Backstage Django

-Developedato solve Problem #6 of Project Euler.
+Developed to solve Problem #6 of Project Euler.

 ## Setup